Morningstar88/PhuQuoc/README.md

 ## Phu Quoc is a beautiful island.
 We're going to trial our open source software by setting up a trash collection system on the beach.

+## To copy this project to your town...
+- Fork this README, customize it to your local area.
+- Set up a [custom AI](https://beta.charcter.ai) and [ticker](https://codepen.io/Teeke/pen/OJaLzJB).
+- Look for funding.

 <p align="center">
 <img src="https://github.com/Morningstar88/PhuQuoc/blob/main/DuongDongTown.jpg">
 </p>